ddnexus/pagy/docs/guides/upgrade-guide.md

   for apps with builders, consider using the new [Pagy.sync_javascript](../resources/javascript/#2-make-the-file-available-to-your-app).

+==- Stylesheets

+- The CSS for the default pagy helpers have new selectors and variables.
+See the new [Stylesheets](../resources/stylesheets) to interactively update your custom CSS.

+!!!success CSS Frameworks

+Supported CSS frameworks (like Bootstrap and Bulma) don't require any change.

+!!!

 ==- Pagy::I18n and Locale Files

 - If your `pagy-old.rb` contains the `Pagy::I18n` setup, and the setup includes some custom dictionary file, then uncomment and